Samuel-Dainton/portfolio-project-1/README.md

 ### Content

-* The code to make the social media links and forum signup input was adapted from the Code Institute Love Running Project.
+* The code to make the social media links and forum sign up input was adapted from the Code Institute Love Running Project.

 * The focus animation, zoom on hover effect and flexbox were all learned through [W3 Schools](https://www.w3schools.com/)

 * The icons used are from [Font Awesome](https://fontawesome.com/)

-* Also a big thankyou to Jim, community dev for Code Institue who helped me better understand chromes dev tools, flexbox and to get my project off to a proper start.
+* Also a big thank you to Jim, community dev for Code Institute who helped me better understand chrome's dev tools, flexbox and to get my project off to a proper start.

 ### Media